Exosome Analytical Services

 Protein Quantitation

-CD9, CD63, and CD81 are tetraspanin proteins widely expressed in different cell types and considered identity markers of extracellular vesicles.
-This western blot assay provides a sensitive, semi-quantitative readout via image and densiometric conversion for all three tetraspanins in sample preparations.
-Additional assays utilizing the nanoFCM Flow NanoAnalyzer or Simple Western Jess to asses these tetraspanins or your surface markers of interest are available upon request.
+This identity assay utilizes capillary western to measure tetraspanin and cytosolic markers.
+The tetraspanins CD9, CD63, and CD81 and cytosolic markers Alix and TSG101 are widely expressed in different cell types and considered identity markers of extracellular vesicles.
+This capillary western blot assay provides a sensitive, quantitative readout via image and densiometric conversion for all five markers in sample preparations.
+Additional assays utilizing the nanoFCM Flow NanoAnalyzer or capillary western to asses your markers of interest are available upon request.

 miRNA Identity Analysis